LearnWeb3DAO/Celo-Track/NFT-Marketplace-Part-1.md

 npx hardhat
 ```

-- Select `Create a basic sample project`
+- Select `Create a JavaScript project`
-- Press enter for the already specified `Hardhat Project Root`
+- Press enter for the already specified `Hardhat project root`
-- Press enter for the question on if you want to add a `.gitignore`
+- Press enter for the question on `Do you want to add a .gitignore`
-- Press enter for `Do you want to install this sample project's dependencies with npm (@nomiclabs/hardhat-waffle ethereum-waffle chai @nomiclabs/hardhat-ethers ethers)?`
+- If prompted, press enter for `Do you want to install this sample project's dependencies with npm (@nomiclabs/hardhat-waffle ethereum-waffle chai @nomiclabs/hardhat-ethers ethers)?`

 We now have our Hardhat project ready to go!